zakaria-a-khan/zakaria-a-khan.github.io/README.md

 ### Quantum Chemistry Calculations

-This repository includes several sets of quantum chemistry calculations that I have performed.
-Below are the details of the most recent work I have done.
+As moreso a way for me to familiarize myself with github, repositories, etc., I've included a couple sets of basic quantum chemistry calculations that I have performed using density functional theory and hartree-foch.
+Below are some of the details and results.

 #### Styrene Calculations